Upgraded locker rooms open at RAF Fairford fitness center

 |0

-This work, Upgraded locker rooms open at RAF Fairford fitness center, by 1st Lt.
+This work, Upgraded locker rooms open at RAF Fairford fitness center [Image 9 of 9], by 1st Lt.
 Haylee Francks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.